potassco/clorm/docs/clorm/installation.rst

 .. note::

-   The above installation from source instructions assumes that you have already installed a version of Clingo that has been compiled with Python support, as well as the Python Clingo module.
+   The above instructions for installing from source assumes that you have already installed a version of Clingo that has been compiled with Python support, as well as the Python Clingo module.

    Unfortunately, the pre-compiled Clingo Ubuntu packages from the *apt* repository may not work.
-From what I can tell, even thought the ``clingo`` executable has been compiled with Python support, the Clingo Python module itself is missing from these packages.
+From what I can tell, even though the ``clingo`` executable has been compiled with Python support, the Clingo Python module itself is missing from these packages.
 So you may need to compile and install Clingo manually.